menpo/menpo.github.io/menpofit/index.md

   - \[provided by [DLib](http://dlib.net/ "dlib C++ Library")\]
 - [**Supervised Descent Method (SDM)**](sdm.md "Supervised Descent Method")
   - _Model Variants:_ Non Parametric, Parametric Shape, Parametric Appearance, Fully Parametric

-You are highly encouraged to go through the fundamental concepts and assumptions that are made throughout `menpofit`, before reading about the actual methods.
-To do so, please visit the [**Basics**](basics.md "Basic concepts and assumptions in menpofit") section.

 Finally, please see the [References](references.md "List of implemented papers") for an indicative list of papers that are implemented in `menpofit`.